spotinst/help/src/docs/ocean/tools-and-integrations/setup-and-config-grafane-4-ocean.md

 * [Ocean controller](https://docs.spot.io/ocean/tutorials/ocean-controller-v2/): Manages scaling the Kubernetes data plane.
 * [Ocean network client](https://docs.spot.io/ocean/tutorials/install-network-client-v2): Handles network cost analysis in an Ocean-managed cluster.
 * [Ocean metrics exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/scrape?id=install-the-exporter): Exposes Ocean-specific metrics to Prometheus.
-* kube-state-metrics service.
+* kube-state-metrics service: A listening service that generates metrics about the state of Kubernetes objects by leveraging the Kubernetes API.

 ## Configure Prometheus

-1. Configure Prometheus to scrape Ocean metrics by adding the Ocean Metric Exporter as a scrape target.
+1. [Configure Prometheus](https://docs.spot.io/ocean/tools-and-integrations/prometheus/scrape?id=configure-prometheus) to scrape Ocean metrics by adding the Ocean Metric Exporter as a scrape target.
 2. Define necessary jobs and targets in your Prometheus configuration file to ensure metrics are accurately collected.
 3. Add Prometheus as a data source in Grafana (under New Connection) and connect with your cluster.